-- Companies in the “fitnass” industry which can remain interesting.
+- Companies in the “fitness” industry which can still be of some interest.

-- And profiles with just “fitness” on the profile.
+- And profiles with just “fitness” on their profile.

 Use the profile title

-The title is the best filter to qualify your prospects in a normal search.
+The title is the best filter to qualify your prospects in a regular search.

 Do not exceed 1,000 results

 LinkedIn, on the normal search, returns only 1,000 results.
-Having 36k profiles is therefore useless.
+Therefore getting a results page of 36k profiles is useless.
 In this case, use other filters to sub-segment your searches.
 By region or by industry for example.

 Search by Company

-You can also find a directory that lists companies in the sector you are targeting, which is often more precise than LinkedIn, which is a little light on this type of filter.
+You can also find a directory that lists companies in the sector you are targeting, which is often more precise than LinkedIn, which can give mixed results (when it comes to this type of filter).

 On the normal search, it’s a bit tedious but you can search the companies one by one.
 This way, you will have a super qualified list of prospects in your target sector or sub-sector.